Nuwa: A Quantum Circuit Transpiler Based on a Finite-Horizon Heuristic for Placement and Routing: Numerical results

 \subsection{Placement Heuristics}

 In our experiments, we benchmark three placement heuristics: (1) linear placement as a stand-alone placement heuristic; (2) the combination of matching-based placement and linear placement; and (3) a random mixture of the two methods to generate a plurality of placements, followed by performing a number of random \SWAP gates before calculating the score of each placement. \mbox{Methods (1) and (2)} each generate a single placement, but method (3) generates multiple placements that are then compared to each other according to their placement scores, with the placement that has the best score being selected.
 We choose the hyperparmaters $\delta = 0.1$, $D = 7$, and $\lambda = 40$ in our benchmarking, performing benchmarks on the test set of circuits provided in~\cite {li2019tackling}.
+We select the hyperparameters here with the aim to strike a balance between performance and runtime for the circuits tested.
 We report our results in~\cref {tab:initial_placement_comparison}.

 As shown in Table~\ref{tab:initial_placement_comparison}, method (1) performs best for Ising model circuits, independent of whether we apply commutation rules.
 This is expected, as the two-qubit gates in the circuits representing one-dimensional Ising models are \CNOT gates that are applied to successive qubits.
 Given the linear structure of Ising model circuits, they are not representative of general benchmarking circuits; therefore, we exclude them from our discussion and the results in~\cref{tab:initial_placement_percentage}.